WindWakerLink/Calendar/README.md

 # C CALENDAR PROJECT
 ## WHY DID I MAKE THIS PROJECT??

-Basically I made this up because:
+Basically I made it because:

 1. I like doing personal proyects
 2. I wanted to improve my skills as a C programmer